 He became well known for his work developing the National Child Protection Clearinghouse, an internationally-recognised centre for excellence, and the Australian Centre for the Study of Sexual Assault at the Australian Institute of Family Studies.
 He currently serves as a board member of the International Centre for the Prevention of Crime (Canada).
-He has previously served on the Boards of the International Society for the Prevention of Child Abuse and Neglect, NAPCAN Australia, and has been an Honorary Professor and a member of the Advisory Board of the Institute of Child Protection Studies at the Australian Catholic University.
+He has also served on the Boards of the International Society for the Prevention of Child Abuse and Neglect, NAPCAN Australia.

 Dr Tomison received a Deakin Alumni of the Year Award in 2011 for outstanding service and achievement in his profession and the community.
 He says that while he continues to enjoy the challenges of his CEO role he is able to continue his career-long interest in the prevention of child abuse and other violence and his broader interest in the prevention of crime.